MITLibraries/ml2s/_posts/2017-07-17-visualizing-a-department.md

 Visualizing an entire thesis corpus is harder than visualizing the local network around a word, because many of our departments have produced thousands of theses over the years (and also because I know approximately nothing about data visualization and d3).
 So what I've done here is process the aero-astro department down into subgraphs, where everything in the subgraph is related to at least one other subgraph node by at least a threshold amount.
 Then we can explore subgraphs of more manageable size, and finally start to see what clusters of related *documents* might emerge.

+What do you think the labels for these clusters should be?

 <script src="https://d3js.org/d3.v4.min.js"></script>

 <div class="bit">